About Us

 She/Her/Hers

-Cristina founded Translatina Network in 2007, in order to organize and empower the transgender immigrant community through leadership development and education.
-Cristina was formerly the Transgender Programs Coordinator at the Lesbian, Gay Bisexual & Transgender Community Center (The Center), where she worked in various roles for eleven years.
-In her final role there prior to moving into a full-time staff leadership at TN, she oversaw the development of workforce development programming specifically designed to meet the needs of the TGNC community.
-A leader in the field of TGNC services, HIV prevention, advocacy and community organizing for 18 years, Cristina she has served on countless panels, committees and boards, and has been presented with awards and recognitions by NYC DOH, AIDS Institute, New York City Council, the Queens Borough President, and many organizations.
+Cristina founded Translatina Network (TN) in 2007 to organize and empower the transgender immigrant community through leadership development and education.
+Prior to her full-time leadership role at TN, Cristina served as the Transgender Programs Coordinator at the Lesbian, Gay, Bisexual & Transgender Community Center (The Center), where she worked for 11 years.
+In her final position there, she oversaw the development of workforce programming specifically tailored to the needs of the TGNC (Transgender, Gender Non-Conforming) community.
+With 18 years of experience as a leader in TGNC services, HIV prevention, advocacy, and community organizing, Cristina has served on numerous panels, committees, and boards.
+Her work has earned her multiple awards and recognitions from organizations such as the NYC Department of Health (DOH), AIDS Institute, New York City Council, Queens Borough President, and many others.

 cristina@translatinanetwork.org